backporteverything/Backport-Everything/README.md

 There are other packs available, such as [MC New Textures](https://modrinth.com/resourcepack/mc-new-textures), [Modernity](https://modrinth.com/resourcepack/modernity) and [Modern Textures](https://modrinth.com/resourcepack/modern-textures), but I find that they either miss out some textures (e.g. leather armour, fast leaves) or don't support the beta and alpha versions.
 This texture project is also available to download on Modrinth if you prefer, [click here for a link](https://modrinth.com/resourcepack/backport-everything).

 This was a fun little project, but there are **probably a few texture issues here and there** from trying to convert them.
-If you notice any issues and are willing to let me know, please send me an email at [backporteverything@gmail.com](mailto:backporteverything@gmail.com), and I'll get it fixed.
+If you notice any problems and are willing to let me know, please send an email to [backporteverything@gmail.com](mailto:backporteverything@gmail.com), and I'll address the issue.
 See below for a list of known bugs which will get fixed soon™.

 <details>
 <summary>Notes & Known Bugs</summary>